-The California Environmental Quality Act (CEQA) Guidelines lists the projects that qualify as categorical exemptions from environmental review.
+The California Environmental Quality Act (CEQA) Guidelines lists projects that qualify for categorical exemptions from environmental review under CEQA.
 The proposed project is categorically exempt from the environmental review requirements pursuant to Section 15301, additions and alterations to existing facilities, and Section 15183, projects consistent with a General Plan or Zoning.